 2. Be generous with the amount of cleaning solution you use

-This is another important point when cleaning conservatory roofs.
-Debris from the garden that inevitably lands on your conservatory roof are often sticky with tree sap and won’t come off with just water.
+This is another important point when cleaning your conservatory roof.
+Debris from the garden that inevitably lands on your roof are often sticky with tree sap and won't come off with just water.
 Also any moss growing on the roof also will need a bit more than just water to budge.